nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 [Solana](https://solana.com) is a high-performance, permissionless blockchain that has rapidly grown and found an enthusiastic community in the NFT space.

 With NFT.Storage, you can upload all the off-chain data for your Solana NFTs, including images, videos, animations, and metadata, leveraging the power of [decentralized storage][concepts-decentralized-storage] to preserve your NFT data and make it available on the web.
+NFT.Storage uses IPFS to reference data with using a universal identifier (meaning no one can argue what your NFT is of), and Filecoin to provide multi-generational, verifiable storage (with on-chain, cryptographic proofs trustlessly showing that those saying are storing your data are actually doing so, and storage designed to get cheaper as the network grows).
+Read more about NFT.Storage [here][why-nft-storage]!

-You can even upload data for Solana NFTs without an NFT.Storage account!
+You can upload data for Solana NFTs with or without an NFT.Storage account!
 By using a signature from your Solana wallet, you (or your users, if you're building a platform) can make free uploads to NFT.Storage without an NFT.Storage API key.

 At the most fundamental level, an NFT on Solana is defined by the Solana Program Library's [Token program](https://spl.solana.com/token), which enables the creation of both fungible and non-fungible tokens on Solana.
 While it's possible to [create NFTs through the Token program directly](https://spl.solana.com/token#example-create-a-non-fungible-token), tokens created in this way have no associated metadata or intrinsic "meaning" and are essentially just unique identifiers that can be owned by a Solana account.